lunduniversity.lu.se

 Reading list

-• A course compendium and a collection of exercises will be available free of charge as a pdf for students in the course.
+• Kristian Soltesz: Dynamical Modeling of Physiology.
+Open Books at Lund University, 2024, ISBN: 978-91-8104-018-0.
+Exercises and a collection of formulae will be available as free of charge pdfs for students following the course.

 Contact and other information